A-Fitz/Securly-IWF-Decode/README.md

    to circumvent Securly’s IWF filtering completely by editing or clearing the localStorage or add almost any site they wish to the allowed hostnames in sessionStorage.
- - Obscure Browser: This external chrome extension acts as a Chrome kiosk window.
-By doing so, this browser no longer acts as the regular Chrome browser would.
-No extras such as bookmarks, accounts, nor extensions (Securly) are appended and users can access any site.

 **Suggested Fixes:**